26 General Kvimitadze str

 Medical Department is responsible for:

-• health care policy (coordination with Ministry of Health, Doctrines, programs implementation, SOPs, prevention);
+• health care policy (coordination with the Ministry of Health, Doctrines, programs implementation, SOPs, prevention);

 • coordinating and monitoring (medical support, evacuation, patient flow, rehabilitation, medical logistics, accountability, epidemiology, hygiene, deployment vaccination, education and training);